Understanding insurance duties

 Get peace of mind that you're holding insurance cover in a way that won't come back to bite you when it comes to claim time.

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 Taking out insurance policies in one form or another is a part of life.
 Some of the key duties you'll have as a consumer include giving accurate responses for your applications and letting your insurer know when life moves on and your circumstances change.
 Let's take a look.

 There are a number of duties and responsibilities relating to insurance cover, and these duties apply to both the insurance provider and the person who is taking out the insurance.
 There are some things that are the responsibility of the insurance provider and others that are the duty of the consumer.
 By knowing who is responsible for what under official regulations you can have greater peace of mind with regards to any insurance cover that you take out.

-First off, you should always make sure you check the details and small print of any insurance policy you are looking to take out, as this will provide you with vital details about your duties as the policyholder and the duties of the insurance provider.
+First off, you should always make sure you check the details and small print of any insurance policy (often called the 'Product Disclosure Statement', or simply 'PDS') you're looking to take out, as this will provide you with vital details about your duties as the policyholder and the duties of the insurance provider.
 It is important that these duties and responsibilities are adhered to by both parties to ensure the validity of the cover.

 Some of the duties of the insurance provider include:

-- Policy expiry: It is the duty of the insurance provider to contact customers to advise them that their insurance policy is due to expire and advise whether they are prepared to renew the policy.
-At this time any details of changes to terms of the policy and premiums should also be provided so that consumers can make an informed decision with regards to whether to renew.
-If the insurance firm fails to contact you the plan generally continues unless you have taken out alternative cover or unless you contact the insurance firm to cancel the cover.
+- Policy expiry.
+It is the duty of the insurance provider to advise customers of their policy expiration date and if they are prepared to renew the policy.
+Any changes to the policy terms or premiums should also be provided.
+Generally, policies will continue unless you have taken out alternative cover or if you have cancelled your cover.

 Some of the duties of consumers and policyholders include: